MoBakour/peeko/api.md

 Expected **_JSON Request Body_**:

--   `userId` (string) the id of the user attempting the like action on the post
 -   `videoKey` (string) the key of the video to add the like on

 Expected Response JSON Objects: